 The suspension arms are shaped differently in order to minimize the torque effects of the paramotor – it is not the result of damage in transit or some other defect.

 3. LEG STRAPS Adjust the leg straps so that they are comfortable.
 The leg straps' primary function is for safety and to keep the seat elevated at the rear somewhat so that the launch run is easier by holding the seat board up and away from your legs when running.
 If they are too loose, the pilot may have difficulty running and getting in the harness or sitting after launch (slipping forward).
 If they are too tight, the pilot may be uncomfortable.
 When the pilot stands up in the harness to launch or land, there are other straps that keep the harness from getting too low.

-4. SHOULDER STRAPS Adjust the shoulder straps so that they are comfortable when the pilot is in the sitting position (you must be sitting in the harness to adjust the primary shoulder strap.)
+4. SHOULDER STRAPS Adjust the shoulder straps (white arrows below) so that they are comfortable when the pilot is in the sitting position (you must be sitting in the harness to adjust the primary shoulder strap.)
 If you shrug your shoulders and they bind, the straps are too tight.
 It is important to adjust these straps correctly in order to properly adjust the secondary shoulder straps (step #6 below).

 5. SEAT STRAPS Adjust the seat straps so that your legs are at a comfortable angle when sitting in the harness.
 For long flights it is recommended that a footrest strap be installed.
 It will prevent the uncomfortable sensation of having your legs hanging from the edge of a chair for long periods.
 Free flight harnesses do not have this problem because the pilot sits so much further back in the harness.
 The short seat on the Miniplane is necessary for the launch run.
 If it were longer, the pilot’s legs would be hindered while running.

 6. SECONDARY SHOULDER STRAPS